regenerativeag/regenerativeag.github.io/docs/community-guide/roles.md

 ### Visitor

 _Visitors_ are those who just joined our community.
-Visitors are also those who were recently Inactive.

 Visitors can...